RoghanBehm/1v1_minesweeper/README.md

 2. Connect as a client:
 `bin/minesweeper`
 3. Start sweeping for mines.
 Players can reveal tiles with left click and flag tiles with right click.

+At this stage, P2P over internet hosting requires the address value in main.cpp to be changed to the host server address, and port 8000 to be forwarded.